hardesk/build2-reference/README.md

 ## Directives

-These seem to resemble functions in a programming language.
+These resemble functions in a programming language.

 ### import, import?, import!
 Import target from another project.
 Syntax is `import <name> = [<project>%]<target>`.
 Project is optional.